Studioverse vs Influee (2026 comparison)

 Total cost at three realistic volumes

 - 200 videos per month: Influee not really operable at this volume without a dedicated producer.
-Studioverse at $999.
+Studioverse at $16,000, on the same rate card as the first video.

 What you give up moving to AI